Chain: Connections

 Several methods are available to connect chain ends to each other or to other objects, and to apply a load to a chain away from the ends.
 These methods are usually specific to the type of chain, and must be of the correct size.

 History

-The earliest uses of the chain date to Ancient Egypt (between 3150-332 BC), where it was used for moving water in the elevator systems.
-Such systems were also used in China, by the Han Dynasty (202 BC-220 AD), to move water around rice terraces.
+The earliest uses of the chain date to ancient Egypt (between 3150 and 332 BC), where it was used for moving water in the elevator systems.
+Such systems were also used in China, by the Han dynasty (202 BC – 220 AD), to move water around rice terraces.

 The metal link chain has been in use since at least 225 BC.

 Symbolism

-The prevalent modern symbolism is oppression, due to the use for a mechanical restriction of the liberty of a human or animal.
+The prevalent modern symbolism is oppression due to the use for a mechanical restriction of the liberty of a human or animal.

+Conversely, a broken chain can represent freedom or liberty from said oppression.